Jakarta Marathon: Other races

 A half marathon, a 10K run and a 5K run are also held in addition to the full marathon.

-There is also a special race of children, called "Maratoonz".
+There is also a special race for children, called "Maratoonz".

 Management

 Jakarta Marathon is sponsored by Tourism and Creative Economy Ministry of Indonesia along with Jakarta administration.

 PLN, the state electric utility company, was the title sponsor (and the marathon was named "Electric Jakarta Marathon" at the time) while Persatuan Atletik Seluruh Indonesia (PASI) and INSPIRO were among the other partners.

 Participation

 Around 10,000 people participated in the inaugural 2013 race; participation was increased to around 14,000 in 2014 and around 15,000 from 53 countries in the 2015 edition.
+Around 14,300 runners participated in the event in 2022.

 Among foreign participants, there were the most Japanese runners in the first marathon of 2013.
-In the 2014 version, a limited number of participants were invited from Africa because of the 2014 Ebola outbreak, and only 9 professional runners from East Africa participated in the 2014 edition.
+In the 2014 version, a limited number of participants were invited from Africa because of the 2014 Ebola outbreak, and only nine professional runners from East Africa participated in the 2014 edition.